brandite/dnsplay/README.md

 	* Domain Name registrar (eg. GoDaddy.com) point to primary and secondary authortative name servers

 <p><a href="http://commons.wikimedia.org/wiki/File:An_example_of_theoretical_DNS_recursion.svg#mediaviewer/File:An_example_of_theoretical_DNS_recursion.svg"><img src="http://upload.wikimedia.org/wikipedia/commons/thumb/7/77/An_example_of_theoretical_DNS_recursion.svg/1200px-An_example_of_theoretical_DNS_recursion.svg.png" alt="An example of theoretical DNS recursion.svg"></a><br>"<a href="http://commons.wikimedia.org/wiki/File:An_example_of_theoretical_DNS_recursion.svg#mediaviewer/File:An_example_of_theoretical_DNS_recursion.svg">An example of theoretical DNS recursion</a>".
 Licensed under Public domain via <a href="//commons.wikimedia.org/wiki/">Wikimedia Commons</a>.</p>

+* Caching and Recursion
+	* Each name server caches
+	* TTL: Time To Live
+	* Resolvers: Local 'client' to the whole system (which also caches.)

+* Record types
+	* DNS names are used for more than just IP addresses

 #### Dig Command for looking at DNS